 Half a dozen other kids played on the swings.
 One mom pushed two kids on the typical swings.
 Some other, older kids took over the chair swings that are supposed to be reserved for children with disabilities who need core and trunk support.
 They stood up on the blue plastic swings, jerking them back and forth, side to side, violently.

-Jasper hung back, in the shadow of the trees, and waited and watched quietly.
+Jasper hung back, in the shadow of the trees, waiting and watching quietly.
 A few times, he walked along the low concrete wall or “beam” as we call it (gymnastics, comparative language, Roman).
 It struck me how unusually calm and still and patient he was, watching the other kids, waiting.
-It was hard not to notice how the shade separated him from the other kids, laughing and playing together in the sun.
+It was hard not to notice how the shade separated him, standing away from the other kids, laughing and playing together in the sun.

-Jasper had been waiting for some time, when two of the kids made their way over to stand by the typical swings.
+He had been waiting for some time, when two of the kids made their way over to stand by the typical swings.
 The kids on the typical swings were aware of their privilege and were reluctant to give up the coveted swings and took their time doing so.
 As soon as a boy ambled off, the girl waiting right by the swing, in the sun, moved to jump on.
-Jasper stood still, watching this, from his spot by the shade.
-He was not one to confront a kid on the playground.
-He would often give up his favorite playground spinner at the request of another, often older, kid (except when momma grizzly bear is hovering nearby).
+Jasper stood still, watching silently, from his spot by the shade.
+He was not one to confront another kid.
+He would easily give up his favorite playground spinner at the request of another, often older, kid (except when momma grizzly bear is hovering nearby).

 He watched and did not say a word.
 So I did.
 Hey, Jasper’s been waiting over here in the shade, it is his turn to swing.
 The girl gave up the swing and Jasper walked over.

-In spite of lots of practice, swinging is hard.
+In spite of lots of practice, swinging is still hard.
 Once he gets on, Jasper cannot propel himself on the swing, and needs help.
-Not just help getting going, but the whole time.
+Not just help getting going, but help the entire time.
 So if you stop pushing him on the swing, he will not take over and do it himself, he will eventually slow down and stop.